anerip98/representational-analysis-of-object-processing-by-human-cortex-using-eeg-data/README.md

 ## Method
   * Binary classification using artificial neural networks to identify whether the stimulus is a human face or an inanimate object at each time step.
-  * Multiclass classification (6 classes - ...) using artificial neural networks at each time step.
+  * Multiclass classification (6 classes) using artificial neural networks at each time step.

 ## Conclusions: